 Some 10-15% of adults in the U.S. experience the pain of gallstones.
-In fact, it’s a digestive problem that sends more people to the hospital each year than any other.
+In fact, it's a digestive concern that sends more people to the hospital each year than any other.
 And, unfortunately, the rate of gallstone attacks has been continually rising.
 There is a good chance that you or someone you know will have to deal with this painful condition at some point in your life.
 There are some things you can do to help avoid gallstones but, before we get to that, we should first explain what gallstones are.

 What Are Gallstones?

 Gallstones are crystallized enzymes, bile salts, and cholesterol that can form into small clumps in your gallbladder.
 The gallbladder is the organ that supplies the liver with bile, which is used to digest protein.
 When gallstones do form, they can come in an array of shapes and sizes.
 In fact, most gallstones are actually very small and many pass unnoticed.
 These are called silent gallstones.

 However, this isn’t always the case.
 When gallstones don’t pass right away, they continue to grow.
 Sometimes they get so big they actually block bile flow from the gallbladder, totally blocking the gall duct.
 This leads to a painful condition called biliary colic.
 Gallstones can be microscopic, and most are, but some end up as large as a golf ball.
 These extreme cases can lead not only to gall duct blockage but can even irritate the liver.
 As you might imagine, this can be incredibly uncomfortable, even requiring a hospital visit.
 Some cases even warrant surgery!